 - 4.1.1 The Permittee shall cause to be conducted a performance test at any specified emission unit when so directed by the Environmental Protection Division ("Division").
 The test results shall be submitted to the Division within 60 days of the completion of the testing.
 Any tests shall be performed and conducted using methods and procedures that have been previously specified or approved by the Division.

-[391-3-1-.02(6)(b)1(i)] - 4.1.2 The Permittee shall provide the Division thirty (30) days (or sixty (60) days for tests required by 40 CFR Part 63) prior written notice of the date of any performance test(s) to afford the Division the opportunity to witness and/or audit the test, and shall provide with the notification a test plan in accordance with Division guidelines.
+[391-3-1-.02(6)(b)1(i)] - 4.1.2 The Permittee shall provide the Division thirty (30) days (or sixty (60) days for tests required by 40 CFR Part 63) prior written notice of the date of any performance test(s) to afford the Division the opportunity to witness and/or audit the test and shall provide with the notification a test plan in accordance with Division guidelines.

 [391-3-1-.02(3)(a) and 40 CFR 63.7(b)(1)] - 4.1.3 Performance and compliance tests shall be conducted and data reduced in accordance with applicable procedures and methods specified in the Division's Procedures for Testing and Monitoring Sources of Air Pollutants.
 The methods for the determination of compliance with emission limits listed under Sections 3.2, 3.3, 3.4 and 3.5 are as follows: - a.
-Method 1 for the determination of sample point locations, - b.
-Method 2 for the determination of stack gas flow rate, - c.
-Method 3 or 3A for the determination of stack gas molecular weight, - d.
-Method 3B for the determination of emission rate correction factor for excess air.
-Method 3A may be used as an alternative to Method 3B. - e.
-Method 4 for the determination of stack gas moisture, - f.
-Method 5 for the determination of particulate matter emissions, and in conjunction with Method 202 as deemed appropriate by the Division - g.
-Method 9, and the procedures contained in Section 1.3 of the above reference document, for the determination of opacity, - h.
-ASTM Test Method D1072-06, D3031-81, D4084-07, or D3246-15 for the determination of fuel sulfur content, and - i.
-California Method BAAQMD 45, "Determination of Butanes and Pentanes in Polymeric Materials."
+Method 1 for the selection of sampling site and number of traverse points; - b.
+Method 2 for stack gas flow rate; - c.
+Method 3 or 3A for stack gas molecular weight; - d.
+Method 3A or 3B to determine the emission rate correction factor or excess air.; - e.
+Method 4 for moisture determination; - f.
+Method 5 or Method 17 (positive pressure fabric filters must use Method 5D), as applicable, shall be used for the determination of Particulate Matter concentration; - g.
+Method 9 and the procedures of Section 1.3 of the above-referenced document to determine opacity; - h.
+Method 10 shall be used to measure carbon monoxide concentration.
+A measurement span value of 2 times the concentration of the applicable emission limit shall be used. - i.
+Method 19 when applicable, to convert particulate matter, carbon monoxide, sulfur dioxide, and nitrogen oxides concentrations (i.e., grains/dscf for PM, ppm for gaseous pollutants), as determined using other methods specified in this section, to emission rates. - j.
+Method 26 or 26A shall be used to determine HCl concentrations. - k.
+Method 29 shall be used to determine TSM.

+1. Method 29, Method 30A, Method 30B, or ASTM Method D6784 shall be used to determine mercury concentrations.

 Minor changes in methodology may be specified or approved by the Director or his designee when necessitated by process variables, changes in facility design, or improvement or corrections that, in his opinion, render those methods or procedures, or portions thereof, more reliable.

 [391-3-1-.02(3)(a)]